skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. Row is a simple java bean with fields and respective getters/setters.
-1. It's basically should mimic row in a table, all the same fields (except that in DB they're expected to be `snake_case` while in Java they're `camelCase`)
+1. It basically should mimic row in a table, all the same fields (except that in DB they're expected to be `snake_case` while in Java they're `camelCase`)
 1. You can have non-standard field types, but then you'll need to customize (de)serialization, see below for examples.
 1. There must be no business logic in this class.